 Mulokot Foundation (https://mulokot.com) was founded in 2018.
 The goals of the foundation are to bring sustainable development of the Wayana community by capacity building, developing management skills, managing projects in the community, providing training, and advocacy.
-The Mulokot Foundation operates in all nine Wayana villages.
+The Mulokot Foundation operates mostly in the 2 Wayana villages.